YanickT/astonomische-methoden/README.md

 ## Network
 While the network shows for the galaxies at least a tendency do quasars perform pretty bad.
-Since the amount of data for larger redshifts is smaller, the network trains these less.
+Since the amount of data for larger redshifts (galaxies) is smaller, the network trains these less.
 This results in a worse prediction for large redshifts.

 |   | Galaxies | Quasars |